 Ts̓zil Learning Centre

-Surrounded by majestic mountains and a stunning rural landscape, the Ts̓zil Learning Centre, owned and operated by Líl̓wat Nation, welcomes both Aboriginal and non-Aboriginal students to study in a beautiful new building in the unceded territory of the Líl̓wat Nation in Mount Currie, B.C.
+Surrounded by majestic mountains and a stunning rural landscape, the Ts̓zil Learning Centre, owned and operated by Líl̓wat Nation, welcomes both Indigenous and non-Indigenous students to study in a beautiful new building in the unceded territory of the Líl̓wat Nation.